Code of Safe Practice

 12. have a minimum of anatomy and physiology qualification equivalent to the national standards of level 3.

-13. hold a currant a first aid certificate.
+13. hold a current a first aid certificate.

 14. can refer clients to a more appropriate practitioner or a doctor when out of thier scope of practice.